Teen fatally hit by pickup while walking to school on Hwy 6

-MANVEL, Texas --A teenage has been fatally struck by a pickup while walking to school on Highway 6.
+IOWA COLONY, Texas --A teenager has been fatally struck by a pickup while walking to school on Highway 6.

-The accident happened on the westbound lanes of Highway 6 at Louisiana in Brazoria County, just before 8 a.m.
+The accident happened on Highway 6 near Louisiana Street in Brazoria County, just before 7 a.m.
 Monday.

-Officials with DPS say the 18-year-old Alvin High School student was walking along a middle lane, not on the shoulder of the road.
+Officials with DPS say 18-year-old Demonte Benn was walking along a middle lane, not on the shoulder of the road.
+Benn, a student at Manvel High School, died at the scene.

 Sad news in #Brazoria Co.
 Police confirm @AlvinISD 18yo student was hit and killed along Hwy 6 in Manvel while walking to school.
 Driver in pickup who hit student will not be charged.
 This appears to be just a tragic accident. #abc13 pic.twitter.com/vVAo5euT2R— Courtney Fischer (@CourtneyABC13) March 26, 2018